-Sakha Cabs' success has motivated at least two other cab companies in New Delhi, that had until now exclusively hired men, to also train and hire small numbers of women.
-These companies are simply aiming for a bigger share of the women-only niche market so their institutional cultures and structures remain mostly unchanged after they add a few women to their existing programmes.
+Sakha Cabs' success has recently motivated at least two other cab companies in New Delhi, that had until now exclusively hired men, to also train and hire small numbers of women.
+These companies are simply aiming for a bigger share of the women-only niche market so their institutional cultures and structures remain mostly unchanged after they add a few women to their existing programs.
 There is little attempt to understand the social and economic factors that constrain women or to provide the type of holistic training and support services that Azad Foundation does.
-On contacting two companies that mentioned having female drivers on their websites to learn more about their cab services, both stated that their female drivers were not allowed to pick up clients after 8 pm because it was not safe for women to be out late at night in New Delhi.
-Instead of building programmes that make it possible for women to drive and be driven at all hours of day and night, as WOW has tried to do, the other cab companies had chosen to reinforce rather than challenge broader societal anxieties and taboos.
+I called two Delhi-based companies that mentioned having female drivers on their websites to learn more about their cab services.
+Both told me that their female drivers were not allowed to pick up clients after 8 pm because it was not safe for women to be out late at night in New Delhi.
+Instead of building programs that make it possible for women to drive and be driven at all hours of day and night, as WOW has tried to do, the other cab companies had chosen to reinforce rather than challenge broader societal anxieties and taboos.
 That said, the sheer fact that other taxi companies have started hiring female drivers is cause for optimism that their institutional cultures and practices may also change over time.

-It is important to emphasise that there have been very valid feminist criticisms that women-only taxi and bus services may very quickly become cosmetic technological fixes for broader concerns about women's safety in public spaces.
-In the aftermath of the widely publicised rape and murder of a medical student in New Delhi in December 2012, much of the mainstream media described WOW and other women-only taxi and bus services as "solutions" for gang rape and sexual violence (Kapoor 2013).
+It is important to emphasise that there have been very valid feminist criticisms that women's only taxi and bus services may very quickly become cosmetic technological fixes for broader concerns about women's safety in public spaces.
+In the aftermath of the widely-publicised rape and murder of a medical student in New Delhi in December 2012, much of the mainstream media has described the WOW initiative as well as other women-only taxi and bus services as "solutions" for gang rape and sexual violence (see, for example, Kapoor 2013).
 Azad Foundation and Sakha Cabs are quick to point out that they consider this to be a very simplistic association since it places the responsibility for preventing sexual violence on the victim rather than on the perpetrator.
 Violence against women, sexual or otherwise, is a structural global problem.
 Eliminating violence against women will require much deeper and more proactive engagement with the social structures and power relations that sustain and reproduce it.
-Researchers working in other contexts (Abdelnour and Saeed 2014) have noted how easily the guest to design, produce, promote, and deliver the most efficient technical panaceas can replace the need to understand complex structural problems.
+Researchers working in other contexts (see, for example, Abdelnour and Saeed 2014) have noted how easily the quest to design, produce, promote, and deliver the most efficient technical panaceas can replace the need to understand complex structural problems.

-The WOW initiative, on the other hand, appreciates that reducing violence against women will require much more than women-only taxi services.
+The WOW initiative, on the other hand, does appreciate that reducing violence against women will require much more than women's only taxi services.
 It sees its services as a practical way to increase women's visibility and mobility within the city while simultaneously advocating for more proactive engagement with the social structures and institutions that maintain and perpetuate violence against women.
-Both Azad Foundation and Sakha Cabs participate actively in broader forums such as those organised by feminist organisations and NGOs - that question and confront Indian society about its attitudes towards women.
-Other authors emphasise that organisations committed to transformative social change must necessarily strike a balance between the politics of the feasible and the politics of transformation (Rai 2002).
-As Molyneux (1998, 78) contends, "clearly practical interests can, at times should, be the basis for a political transformation".
+Both Azad Foundation and Sakha Cabs participate actively in broader forums - such as those organised by feminist organizations and NGOs - that question and confront Indian society about its attitudes towards women.
+Other authors emphasise that organizations committed to transformative social change must necessarily strike a balance between the politics of the feasible and the politics of transformation (Rai 2002).
+As Molyneux (1998, 78) contends, "clearly practical interests can, at times should, be the basis for a political transformation."